renj/pseudo-ref/README.md

 A bidirectional language model will be used in the soft sentence alignment algorithm.
 Our implementation is included in the folder 'language_model'.
 We provide a model trained on MSCOCO at 'data/LM_coco.pth' and it's corresponding dictionary data 'data/LM_coco.dict'.
 (Please note that this language model is slightly different to the one used in paper, so the output lattice maybe different.)

+We also provide ELMo as an alternative of the bidirectional language model to enable the soft sentence alignment algorithm on more general purposes.
+You can find pre-trained ELMo in other languages via this [repository](https://github.com/HIT-SCIR/ELMoForManyLangs).

 ## Lattice Visualization